 - Cons to having a direct drive motor: Not much of low-end torque, removing rear wheel can be difficult, heavier, pedaling becomes less efficient.

 Aventon’s Pace ebike line comes with a geared hub motor.
 Geared hub motors are usually more popular in ebikes due to how durable ebikes are with geared hub motors.
 With a geared hub motor you will be able to take on more bumpy trails as well as inclines.
-Ebikes with geared hub motors are more affordable and a great performance fast ebike!
+Ebikes with geared hub motors are more affordable and fast with great performance!

-- Pros to having a geared hub motor: Usually more durable, low end torque, usually more affordable, very little maintenance, lighter and smaller.
+- Pros to having a geared hub motor: Usually more durable, low end-torque, usually more affordable, very little maintenance, lighter and smaller for faster riding speed.

-- Cons to having a geared hub motor: because the cable from the hub motor must be attached to the rest of the ebike system, the motor cable must be unplugged to remove the rear wheel, and plugged back in afterwards.
+- Cons to having a geared hub motor: Because the cable from the hub motor must be attached to the rest of the ebike system, the motor cable must be unplugged to remove the rear wheel, and parts plugged back in afterwards.

 Which Motor Is Better?

-It is not a matter of which motor is better, but which motor you feel suits you best.
+It is not a matter of which motor is better, but which motor suits you best.
 All of them are different and unique in their own way.
-For example, if one is going to be using the ebike to commute to work and in pavement you would consider purchasing an ebike with a direct drive motor.
-However, if you want to use your ebike while mountain biking it is likely you wouldn't want to a direct drive motor.
+For example, if you're going to be using the ebike to commute to work and on pavement you would consider purchasing an ebike with a direct drive motor.
+However, if you want to use your ebike to power through rugged terrain while mountain biking, it is likely you wouldn't want a direct drive motor.

-To learn more about our ebikes before making your purchase make sure to check out our blog “6 Tips To Help You Choose The Best E-Bike For 2019” and “What Is An Ebike”
+If you enjoyed this e-bike motor guide and want to learn more about our ebikes before making your purchase, make sure to check out our blog “6 Tips To Help You Choose The Best E-Bike For 2019” and “What Is An Ebike”